wilsonmar/Salesforce/README.md

 This is a living document and will continue to be updated with more helpful information and examples as they become available.
 QUESTION: and ??? mark where I need input.

+Much of the contents of this file has been transferred to my blog and expanded there.
+A list of the blog entries related to Salesforce is at
+<a target="_blank" href="https://wilsonmar.github.io/salesforce"><strong>https://wilsonmar.github.io/salesforce</strong></a>

 <a name="HowToContribute"></a>

 ## Please Contribute